Get notified of page updates

 • Experts in psychosocial aspects of cancer should be readily available, either as staff members or by referral.

-• Assessments should include psychosocial issues (e.g., quality of life and patient and family satisfaction).
+• Assessments should include psychosocial issues (e.g., quality of life as well as patient and family satisfaction).

-Patients should expect to receive distress screening and help at your doctor visits.
-If your distress isn’t addressed, ask for help.
-NCCN provides a "Distress During Cancer Care" pamphlet that provides more information.
+Patients should expect to receive distress screening at their doctor visits.
+If distress is not addressed, they should ask for help.
+The NCCN provides a "Distress During Cancer Care," a pamphlet that provides more information.

-The American Society for Clinical Oncology (ASCO) points out several therapies for anxiety and stress for patients to consider during or after cancer treatment:
+The American Society for Clinical Oncology (ASCO) identifies several therapies for anxiety and stress for patients to consider during or after cancer treatment:

 • acupuncture